 This stubborn assertion that working hard to line one’s own coffers is somehow equivalent to sacrifice, exemplifies his unwillingness or inability to see beyond himself.
 When he says avoiding paying taxes is “smart,” I believe he knows he’s being caddy and playing to the soundbite hungry, but when he, seemingly in all earnestness, confuses “building great structures” with sacrificing one’s life or losing one’s child, we are looking at a very profound blindness indeed.

 *A draft of this essay was originally written in October 2016, before the election.
 It was never published.
 The recent horror in Nevada caused me to dig up all my old Trump writings.
 I offer it as #27 of #52essays2017.
-Read #26 about Rosemary HERE.
-Or for more Trump fun, read my essay on Machiavelli HERE*
+For more Trump fun, read my essay on Machiavelli HERE*

 In my last essay inspired by attending the NYC Disability Pride Parade, I presented a small rant on the dearth of actors with disabilities representing themselves on television.
 And I got to thinking about how, in a troubling landscape, I can say with as few sour grapes as possible, that the blind actor is pretty much non-existent, excepting of course in a certain Vanda commercial starring me!